 Along the same lines, legal online gambling is seen as a means to provide players with consumer protection benefits that are not offered by offshore sites.

 The Lawful Internet Gaming Act legalizes poker, casino games and slots, sports betting, and daily fantasy sports.
 Daily fantasy sports was already up and running in the state, while retail sports betting launched in March 2020.
-Online sports betting and other forms of online gambling likely will not become available until 2021.
+Online sports betting and other forms of online gambling became available in January 2021.

 According to the law, an “authorized participant” or player of online casino games in Michigan must be 21 years of age or older and also physically located in Michigan when playing.
 Players need not be Michigan residents to play, but must be in Michigan in order to play.
 The sites are responsible for ensuring both requirements are met via age verification and geolocation technology.

 The Michigan Gaming Control Board (MGCB) establishes the rules, issues licenses, and regulates online gambling in the state.

 There are 15 license holders in the state, each of which can have one online casino brand.
 In most cases, an online operator partners with a retail casino license holder, and the former runs the online casino while the latter collects a share of revenue.